 I was born and raised in the Boston area and received my Bachelors Degree from Elon University in North Carolina.
 I continued my education and training at the University of Southern California where I received my Master in Social Work.
-I have lived in Los Angeles for the last eight years and I feel so lucky to be able to call this place home.
+I have lived in Los Angeles for the last nine years and I feel so lucky to be able to call this place home.

 Today, you'll most often find me with my dog, Rufus, hiking, at the beach, spending time with family and friends, or traveling around the world.
 I love to laugh and think humor can be a vital part of the healing process.